All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The Science: Why Starting Right Matters

 The reason lab work comes first is straightforward.
 If your IGF-1 is already in the 75th percentile for your age, you may not need GH secretagogues at all.
-If your hsCRP is elevated, repair and anti-inflammatory peptides should take priority.
+If your hsCRP is improved, repair and anti-inflammatory peptides should take priority.
 If your fasting insulin is high, MOTS-c or metabolic interventions matter more than growth hormone.
 Your labs write the prescription.
 The peptides just fill it.

 Who Is a Good Candidate?